devmtl2024/site/CONTRIBUTING.md

 If you are not ready for your pull request to be immediately merged, you can let those reviewing pull requests know by using the acronym WIP (Work in Progress) or a similar message in your pull request title.

-## Reviewing Issues and Pull Requests

-You're welcome to review issues and pull requests, provide feedback, and answer questions.
-Please remember to be friendly and respectful when commenting on issues or pull requests, and always follow our [Code of Conduct](https://www.djangoproject.com/conduct/).
-It's okay for people to make mistakes and ask questions!

 ## How Can I Get Help?

 If you have a question or need help, please leave a comment on the issue you have a question about or are working on.
 We will try to answer your question and help you as soon as possible.

-## Code of Conduct

-As a contributor, you can help us keep the Django community open and inclusive.
-Please read and follow our [Code of Conduct](https://www.djangoproject.com/conduct/), and report unacceptable behavior to <a href="mailto:conduct@djangocon.us">Code of Conduct committee</a>.